SchweizerischeBundesbahnen/design_system_flutter/migration_guide.md

 * `Theme.of(context).sbbPrimaryButtonTheme` for the `SBBPrimaryButton` theme data
 * `Theme.of(context).sbbSecondaryButtonTheme` for the `SBBSecondaryButton` theme data
 * `Theme.of(context).sbbTertiaryButtonTheme` for the `SBBTertiaryButton` theme data

+## Checkbox

+### Theming & Styling
+The checkbox no longer has a `padding` parameter to increase the tappable area.
+Use the `SBBCheckboxStyle.margin` to increase the tappable area.

+The theme of the `SBBCheckbox` can be changed and accessed using the `SBBCheckboxThemeData` and may be accessed using `Theme.of(context).sbbCheckboxTheme`.